mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### cookie_secure

-Set to `true` if you host Grafana behind HTTPS.
+Set to `true` if you host Mosaicoo behind HTTPS.
 Default is `false`.

 ### cookie_samesite